samapriya/education-research/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/samapriya/education-research/master)

-This repo contains all materials used on Planet's training workshops.
+This repo contains all materials used on Planet's training workshops based on [training-workshop materials].
 Below you will find environment set up instructions, decks and other learning resources to have you started on using Planet's APIs and tools.

 # Development Environment Setup